JupiterOne/sdk/docs/development.md

 The `Internet` and `Everyone` global entities are exposed by the `@jupiterone/data-model` and can be used here.

-The relationship direction can be can be specified using the `relationshipDirection` option.
+The relationship direction can be specified using the `relationshipDirection` option.

 `skipTargetCreation` can be set to `false` to have JupiterOne skip the creation of the target entity if it does not exist.